bmarzocc/RecoSimStudies/README.md

     * git push my-cmssw RecoSimStudies-reco-mg
     * open pull request to bmarzocc:RecoSimStudies

+### Development of ```RecoSimStudies```
-Development of ```RecoSimStudies``` by members of pfclustering/RecoSimStudies team happen in the pfclustering fork; each member has his/her own branch where to develop, opens a pull request (ideally another member checks) and merges with master branch.
+Development of ```RecoSimStudies``` by members of pfclustering team happens within the pfclustering fork; each member has his/her own branch where to develop the new features.
+When development is over, he/she opens a pull request, (ideally another member checks) and merges with master branch.

-After master is in sync, developments of bmarzocc/RecoSimStudies are fetched in the pfclustering fork via pull request
+After master is in sync, developments of bmarzocc/RecoSimStudies are fetched via a pull request (from web page) with a brief comment about the changes.

 ## Generation
 ### GEN_SIM production